vbookshelf/Sukuma-SBR-Self-Balancing-Robot-Experiments/README.md

 In progress...

 Sukuma means "stand up" in Zulu.
-This repo contains my experiments with Sukuma-1.
 This project is a way for me to learn and practically implement the following electronic components and concepts:

 - Bipolar stepper motors
 - Unipolar stepper motors